stikerislt/ekspeer/docs/index.md

 ---
-Title: "Expense Tracking Apps: A Beginner's Guide"
+title: "Expense Tracking Apps: A Beginner's Guide"
 Description: "Learn how expense tracking apps work, their benefits, limitations, and what first-time users can expect.
 Includes an example using ekspeer."
 ---